 Fort Bissell – In the spring of 1873, the Army sent word from Fort Hays that an attack by Apache Indians was imminent.
 Phillipsburg’s Fort Bissell was hastily built, but it was never needed.
 Old Fort Bissell, now located in a Phillipsburg Park, offers a visit to a frontier community.

 Dane G. Hansen Museum – This Museum in Logan annually hosts exhibits from around the country including the Smithsonian Institution.
 The Museum is recognized as one of the best in the state of Kansas.

-Kirwin Reservoir & National Wildlife Refuge – This reservoir located next to the city of Kirwin was built by the U.S. Bureau of Reclamation for the purposes of flood control and area irrigation.
+Kirwin Reservoir & National Wildlife Refuge – This reservoir, located next to the city of Kirwin, was built by the U.S. Bureau of Reclamation for flood control and area irrigation.
 The Kirwin National Wildlife Refuge lies on its shores.

 Rawlins County Museum – Established in 1967, this is the Headquarters for the Rawlins County Historical Society.

 Webster Reservoir and State Park – The 3,780 acre lake has campgrounds, picnic areas, swimming, volleyball courts, shower houses, shelters, hiking trails, boat ramps, fish cleaning stations, electric hookups, and much more.
 It is located seven miles west of Stockton on Highway 24.